-The attributes listed below represent 0-40 inches in depth or to the first restrictive layer.
+The soil attributes listed represent 0-40 inches in depth or to the first restrictive layer.

 Note: Revisions to soil surveys are ongoing.
 For the most recent updates, visit the Web Soil Survey, the official site for soils information: http://websoilsurvey.nrcs.usda.gov/app/WebSoilSurvey.aspx.